"I get commissions for purchases made through links in this post."

 You only need to spray a light coat of WD 40 onto the surface of your boots; It will work as a barrier to stop water from entering your shoes, keeping your feet ultra-dry and comfortable throughout the day.

 Even better, you can use WV40 as a stain remover.
-Just spray a light coat of this garage staple to the stain you’re trying to get rid of, and gently use a cloth to wipe off the stain.
+Just spray a light coat of this garage staple to your boots, and gently use a cloth to wipe off.

-3. Can you use Vaseline to waterproof boots?
+3. Can you use Vaseline to leather boots waterproof?

 Yes, you can.
 But the waterproof effect is not going to last as long as it does with the mentioned compounds.
 Remember to clean the shoes beforehand for the best outcome.